Diocese of Llandaff: Anglican Reformation

 In the religious turmoil of the 16th century, the Bishop of Llandaff, Anthony Kitchin, was the only bishop in office at the accession of Elizabeth I who acquiesced in the religious changes and was accounted an apostate by fellow Catholics.
 He died in 1563.
 Rome had already decided to suppress the Catholic see in 1530;

 Thereafter, there continued a line of Anglican bishops up to the present day.
 Some of these showed aptitude for the conditions of the post, e. g.
 Blethyn and Morgan (the translator of the Bible), also those appointed under Charles II.
 Another Morgan suffered many years imprisonment for his Laudian convictions.
 The administration of the diocese suffered from its poor endowment and limited patronage, leading at the end of the 18th century to non-resident bishops (e.g. Watson) and the holding with other ecclesiastical benefices (such as the Deanery of St. Paul's).
 Failure to speak Welsh characterised the bishops during this period.
 Bishop Ollivant notably took up the challenge of providing churches for the newly industrialised valleys.
 The population explosion created pressure for the division of the diocese, which was put into effect with Disestablishment.
 The diocese remained part of the Province of Canterbury until the creation of the Church in Wales on 31 March 1920.

-In the 20th century Anglo-Catholic parishes were numerous and gave a distinctive High Church character to the diocese.
-Opposition to the ordination of female priests was widespread and their introduction delayed for some time.

-Catholic successors

-When the Metropolitan Archdiocese of Cardiff was founded on 7 February 1916, it was considered the restoration of the Catholic see of Llandaf, enjoying its apostolic succession, although its territory was reassigned from the simultaneously suppressed Diocese of Newport.

-It was however on territory of the concurrently suppressed Catholic Roman Catholic Diocese of Newport (originally Newport and Menevia), which had been established in 1840 as Apostolic Vicariate of the Welsh District, on territory split from the Anglo-Welsh Apostolic Vicariate of the Western District.
-It was no assigned a co-cathedral not saw its title revived, its Former Cathedral of Sts.
-Peter and Paul, St. Dyfrig, St. Telio and St. Euddogwy, in Llandaff remaining a Protestant church.